ProvableHQ/leo/docs/rfc/009-bit-byte-conversions.md

 Right now the blocks have dummy values defined on the Leo side.
 However, these values are never returned as the bodies are overwritten at evaluation time with native Rust code done from snarkVM.
 Note: in the future we will be able to declare function declarations without defining a body as per the native functions RFC.

-The goal of this RFC is to provide the above demonstrated methods on each Leo scalar type, i.e. integers, addresses, chars, fields, and groups.
+The goal of this RFC is to provide the above demonstrated methods on each Leo scalar type, i.e. integers, addresses, chars, fields, and groups for both bits and bytes in both be and le format.

 ## Drawbacks